 Within the codesys

-directory in our code repo, add the section a new file named values.yaml
+directory in our code repo, add the section values.yaml

 ---